-NOTE: The top and back panels of this instrument can be interchanged.
+NOTE: The TOP and BACK panels of this instrument can be interchanged.
 Although we like putting mahogany on the top and cherry on the back, you may reverse them.
 Mahogany has the straighter, more open grain, and often has very interesting color variations.
-These panels are larger than necessary to fit the frame of your instrument, so you'll be trimming or sanding them down to shape as you progress through the building process.
+These panels are much larger than necessary to fit the frame of your instrument, so you'll be cutting them down to shape as you progress through the building process.